ghigliottin-AI/ghigliottin-AI.github.io/README.md

 ### Download Development Data

-In order to download the Development Data click on the **Download dataset** link after registering the system (see above) or use the following URL:
+In order to download the Development Data click on the **Download dataset** link in your `Account Webpage`  or use the following URL:

 [https://ghigliottina.marlove.net/api/v1/read/wh_dataset.php?uuid=`<UUID>`&secret=`<secret>`]()

+### Change your webhook

+At any moment you can change your webhook by clicking on **Edit webhook** in your `Account Webpage`.

 ### Setup and test the API